 U.S. Tariffs and Canadian Retaliatory Measures: What this may mean for your business

-Click here for a List of U.S. goods currently subject to tariffs
+Click here for Canada’s response to U.S. tariffs

 Industry Impact & Our Advocacy Efforts